Malta: Banking and finance

-Communications

-The mobile penetration rate in Malta exceeded 100% by the end of 2009.
-Malta uses the GSM900, UMTS(3G) and LTE(4G) mobile phone systems, which are compatible with the rest of the European countries, Australia and New Zealand.

-Telephone and cellular subscriber numbers have eight digits.
-There are no area codes in Malta, but after inception, the original first two numbers, and currently the 3rd and 4th digit, were assigned according to the locality.
-Fixed line telephone numbers have the prefix 21 and 27, although businesses may have numbers starting 22 or 23.
-An example would be 2*80**** if from Żabbar, and 2*23**** if from Marsa.
-Gozitan landline numbers generally are assigned 2*56****.
-Mobile telephone numbers have the prefix 77, 79, 98 or 99.
-Malta's international calling code is +356.

-The number of pay-TV subscribers fell as customers switched to Internet Protocol television (IPTV): the number of IPTV subscribers doubled in the six months to June 2012.

-In early 2012, the government called for a national Fibre to the Home (FttH) network to be built, with a minimum broadband service being upgraded from 4Mbit/s to 100Mbit/s.

 Currency

 Maltese euro coins feature the Maltese cross on €2 and €1 coins, the coat of arms of Malta on the €0.50, €0.20 and €0.10 coins, and the Mnajdra Temples on the €0.05, €0.02 and €0.01 coins.

 Malta has produced collectors' coins with face value ranging from 10 to 50 euros.
 These coins continue an existing national practice of minting of silver and gold commemorative coins.
 Unlike normal issues, these coins are not accepted in all the eurozone.
-For instance, a €10 Maltese commemorative coin cannot be used in any other country.

 From its introduction in 1972 until the introduction of the Euro in 2008, the currency was the Maltese lira, which had replaced the Maltese pound.
 The pound replaced the Maltese scudo in 1825.

 Tourism

-Malta is a popular tourist destination, with 1.6 million tourists per year.
-Three times more tourists visit than there are residents.
+Malta is a popular tourist destination, with 1.6 million tourists per year, three times more tourists visit than there are residents.
 Tourism infrastructure has increased dramatically over the years and a number of hotels are present on the island, although overdevelopment and the destruction of traditional housing is of growing concern.
-An increasing number of Maltese now travel abroad on holiday.
 In 2019, Malta had a record year in tourism, recording over 2.1 million tourists in one single year.

 In recent years, Malta has advertised itself as a medical tourism destination, and a number of health tourism providers are developing the industry.
 However, no Maltese hospital has undergone independent international healthcare accreditation.
 Malta is popular with British medical tourists, pointing Maltese hospitals towards seeking UK-sourced accreditation, such as with the Trent Accreditation Scheme.

-Tourism in Malta contributes to around 11.6 percent of the country's gross domestic product.
+Tourism in Malta contributes around 11.6 percent of the country's gross domestic product.

+The country's variety of landscapes and destinations has also become a significant draw for filmmakers, earning it the reputation as "the Hollywood of the Mediterranean".
+Films shot on the island include Ridley Scott's Napoleon and both Gladiator films, Gladiator and Gladiator II, Jurassic World: Rebirth, Troy, and Pirates of the Caribbean; Dead Man's Chest, along with fantasy TV series Game of Thrones.